Types of pressure controllers

 There are many different methods to and reasons for controlling pressures.
-Here we present a brief overview of these methods and the intended goals of these methods.
+Here we present a brief overview of these methods and the intended goals of each.

 The primary goal of a pressure reducing regulator is to control the outlet pressure of a gas source to match the desired pressure demand of the user.
 Pressure reducing regulators come in many shapes sizes and technologies.
 Any control valve is essentially a pressure reducing regulator, as opening or closing a valve inherently allows for greater or lower output pressures respectively.